justjake/quickjs-emscripten/doc/@jitl/quickjs-wasmfile-release-sync/README.md

 Optimized for performance; use when building/deploying your application.

-## Exports: require import browser
+## Exports: require import browser workerd

 Exports the following in package.json for the package entrypoint:

 - Exports a NodeJS-compatible CommonJS module, which is faster to load and run compared to an ESModule.
 - Exports a NodeJS-compatible ESModule.
 Cannot be imported synchronously from a NodeJS CommonJS module.
 - Exports a browser-compatible ESModule, designed to work in browsers and browser-like environments.
+- Targets Cloudflare Workers.

 ## Extra async magic?
 No